osulpis/academic-kickstart/content/project/Seafloor in the Anthropocene/index.md

 ---
-title: Seafloor of the Anthropocene
+title: Seafloor in the Anthropocene
-summary: An example of using the in-built project page.
+summary: Human-made CO2 already invades the deep-ocean, spreading above the ocean floor and causing more calcite particles at the seafloor to dissolve.
+As climate change simultaneously alters seawater temperature, chemical composition, sea currents and the delivery of solid particles sinking from the surface, what might the seafloor of tomorrow look like?
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"